hummbl-dev/hummbl-io/README.md

 ---

+## 📚 Documentation

+For detailed development setup and guidelines, see the [Development Guide](docs/DEVELOPMENT.md).

 ## 🎯 Overview

 HUMMBL provides an interactive interface to browse, search, and learn about 120 mental models that enhance strategic thinking and decision-making.
 Each model includes: